Best income tax efiling website in indiaFile ITR Now

-Estimating your taxes before you file your tax return is an essential part of tax planning.
+Estimating your taxes before you file your tax return with this tool.

 Have you also been stuck between the choice of a more beneficial tax regime??
 Relax!!
 We have made it easier for you.

 Lower your tax liability through tax exemptions.
-Section 80C allows you to be eligible for tax deduction upto Rs.1.5 lakh per year.
+Section 80C allows you to be eligible for tax deductions upto Rs.1.5 lakh per year.